 Build a Lessons Learned Library

-Building a lessons learned library provides:
+Providing AND managing lessons learned library provides:

 - A demonstrated commitment to safety by the safety team by continuously providing new "lessons learned"

 - Documentation of safety promotion activities for auditors

 - Organizational safety transparency that fosters safety culture

 - Opportunities for training and self-improvement